 Although it is rare, if a farmers’ certification is removed this is communicated to hatcheries and processors so that the whole industry is informed and involved.

 We evolve as we learn.
 Program material and procedures are reviewed yearly and updates are made when required.
-As an example, in May of 2014 the chicken industry implemented a mandatory policy to eliminate the preventative use of Category I antibiotics.
+As an example, in May of 2017 the chicken industry revised its AMU strategy and decided to eliminate the preventative use of Category II antibiotics by the end of 2018 and set a goal of eliminating the preventative use of Category III antibiotics by the end of 2020.
 This is enforced through the On-Farm Food Safety Program.
+The Raised by a Canadian Farmer Animal Care Program is currently being updated using the National Farm Animal Care Council’s (NFACC) Animal Care Assessment Framework (ACAF), which is a credible process to follow when revising and animal care assessment program based on the codes.
+It is anticipated that the ACAF will be finalized by the end of the first quarter in 2018.
 Chicken Farmers of Canada also funds research through the Canadian Poultry Research Council to continually look for new ways to improve the health and welfare of our birds.